nterreri/thesis/report/chapter1.md

 - Chapter 5 discusses the benefits of TDD to systems design, how system testing was done as part of development, and the evaluation of the machine learning component of the system.
-- Chapter 6 concludes with an evaluation of the project results, a review of the effectivenss of the core tools used, and reccomendations for the direction of future work on the system.
+- Chapter 6 concludes with an evaluation of the project results and recommendations for the direction of future work on the system.

 \nocite{*}